fokaskostas/fokaskostas.github.io/README.md

 # Neighborhood map project

 ## Project Description:
 This is a single page application featuring a map with some of Athens' great attractions.
+You can try it here: https://fokaskostas.github.io/

 ### How to use this project:
 1. Fork this repository or download the files to your own computer